How to Earn College Credits in High School

-It’s a common misconception that IB credits are not widely recognized by the colleges and universities in the U.S. While this was a fairly accurate assessment a handful of years ago, today almost 1,700 American post-secondary school award credit for IB.
+It’s a common misconception that IB credits are not widely recognized by colleges and universities in the U.S. While this was a fairly accurate assessment a handful of years ago, today almost 1,700 American post-secondary schools award credit for IB.
 As with AP, individual school’s policies vary and need to be explored on a case-by-case basis.

-College Level Examination Program (CLEP)
+College Level Examination Program – CLEP Exams

 Rather than a simulated college atmosphere, as with AP or IB, dual enrollment is an option that affords teens the chance to actually immerse themselves in a college environment while they are still in high school.
 Typically the participating post-secondary school will be a community college or local branch campus of a larger state university.
-Students typically utilize dual enrollment opportunities to either knock out core courses that will be requirements at their prospective colleges or to sample an academic offering that may be unavailable at their high school (i.e. a less commonly studies foreign language or computer science course).
+Students typically utilize dual enrollment opportunities to either knock out core courses that will be requirements at their prospective colleges or to sample an academic offering that may be unavailable at their high school (i.e. a less commonly studied foreign language or computer science course).